-One (1) faculty member is slated for sabbatical in Spring 2015, and another in Fall 2015.
+One (1) faculty member is on sabbatical in Spring 2015.
 Given the particular demands of the Department and the business operations, it will be necessary to hire additional staff.

 Two (2) full time faculty are currently undergoing tenure review.

 2.3e Faculty Staffing Requests